jensrossbach/node-red-sony-audio/README.md

 |scanBackward| | | | |X|
 |scanForward| | | | |X|

+For details to the input message attributes, please also check the [Filters](#filters-2) chapter further down.

 ##### Low-Level Request
 To send a low-level request to the Audio Control API, i.e. a request which is directly understood by the device, the following attributes according to the Sony Audio Control API specification are required in the input message.